What levels of physics does the department offer?

 The Department has awards, both monetary and academic, that it gives in recognition of student achievements.

 Majors are also encouraged to apply directly to other institutions that sponsor residential summer research programs funded by the National Science Foundation.
 The Assistant Chair will assist students in selecting a suitable program.

 Physics majors who wish to work on campus in a job that will also enhance their academic skills are encouraged to apply as research assistants to experimentalists within the department.
 Applicants should have completed the introductory physics sequence with a 3.0 average, and at least one of the following courses (Physics 32300, Physics 37100, or Physics 47100) with a grade of B or higher.

 Can I take graduate physics courses as an undergraduate?

 Undergraduates who have the appropriate prerequisites may register for U-level graduate courses.
 These will be credited towards their undergraduate degree.
 Please check the schedule of graduate courses for the proposed offerings.
 Undergraduates wishing to take a graduate level course need approval from the Deputy Chair or their physics major advisor.

 Are there opportunities for undergraduates to do research?

 The Department awards a degree with research honors for students who complete the appropriate course of study.
 Professor Alexios Polychronakos is the department Honors coordinator and students interested in the honors program should consult with him by the beginning of their junior year.

 Can I minor in physics?

 Yes, students can obtain a Minor in Physics if they complete the following requirements.
-The introductory physics sequence (Physics 20700, 20800) plus a total of nine credits in physics at the City College in 30000-level courses or higher.
-Engineering students can usually complete the Minor by taking two physics courses in addition to those required for their degree.
+The introductory physics sequence (Physics 20700, 20800 or 20300 and 20400) plus a total of nine (9) credits in physics* at the City College in 30000-level courses or higher.
 Upon completion of the requirements, students must file a Minor declaration form via the Department's Major Advisor.